aboutcode-org/scancode-toolkit/docs/source/getting-started/newcomer.rst

 #.
 The :ref:`newcomer_scan_codebase` section helps you with configuring your virtual environment,
    installing Scancode and performing a basic scan, and subsequently visualize the results.

 #.
-The :ref:`newcomer_use_scancode_better` section helps you customize the scan according to your
+The :ref:`newcomer_scancode_tips` section helps you customize the scan according to your
    requirements, and better understand the advanced features you can use.

 #.
-The :ref:`newcomer_all_tutorials` is essentially an exhaustive list of all Tutorials and How To's
+The :ref:`newcomer_all_tutorials` is essentially an exhaustive list of all Tutorials and
-   with a brief descrip
+   How To's with a brief description.

 .. _newcomer_before: